Fetal Surgery for Spina Bifida

 Surgery performed directly on the unborn baby has been attempted for a variety of conditions that are usually lethal or may be associated with less morbidity when corrected early.
 Examples of these are congenital diaphragmatic hernia (CDH), open spina bifida (myelomeningocele, MMC), lower urinary tract obstruction, thoracic space-occupying lesions, sacrococcygeal teratoma and cardiac malformations.
 For many conditions, these techniques are still experimental; there is currently a clinical trial in progress evaluating fetoscopic tracheal occlusion for CDH.

 In 2011, the MOMS trial (1) showed that open fetal surgical repair of MMC was relatively safe for mother and baby and that fetal repair versus traditional neonatal repair was associated with improved neonatal motor outcomes and reduced need for ventriculo-peritoneal shunting.
 In-utero repair of MMC has since become a relatively common form of fetal surgery performed worldwide, with many centers now offering open fetal surgery or fetoscopic techniques.
 In this rapidly evolving field, it is of great public interest to ascertain what prenatal treatments for open spina bifida are currently being offered and planned around the globe.
 This has proved challenging, due to the lack of global coordination in fetal surgery, national variations in care models, geographical distance, and language barriers.
 Through the International Society for Prenatal Diagnosis, our Fetal Therapy SIG aims to provide a central resource for health professionals and patients containing current information about the global availability of fetal surgery for MMC.
 This project was initiated with a 2017 questionnaire to a selection of fetal medicine and pediatric neurosurgery experts around the world who were known or thought to be providing this service.
-The responses to this survey are shown in the below interactive map.
+The responses to this survey are shown in the our interactive map.
 We invite all units not included in this map to submit their details to the ISPD Fetal Therapy SIG for inclusion in this public resource.

 This project is ongoing, and any feedback, additions and updates to this webpage can be made by contacting eirtenkauf@ISPDhome.org.